openstack/openstack-ansible/doc/source/admin/upgrades/compatibility-matrix.rst

 and old Operating System versions, providing deployers the ability to properly upgrade their deployments to the new Operating System release.

-In CI we test upgrades from N to N+1 releases and only for source deployments.
+In CI we test upgrades between releases only for ``source`` deployments.
+This also includes CI testing of upgrade path between SLURP releases.

 Below you will find the support matrix of Operating Systems for OpenStack-Ansible releases.